 Grant Agreement for the Project of Eradication of Poliomyelitis in India (through UNICEF).
-Overview of Japan's Assistance Provision of quality healthcare services: Reaching out to vulnerable population 17 billion Japanese Yen, approx. Rs 900 crore, extended since 1995/96.
+Overview of Japan's Assistance Provision of quality healthcare services: Reaching out to vulnerable population ODA loans of 42 billion Japanese Yen, approx. Rs 2,500 crore, extended since 1995/96.
 JICA's Assistance Strategy Given that India has a vast geographical area with a large population below the poverty line, JICA sees the following three areas as priorities: 1) Decrease infant mortality rate and maternal mortality rate, 2) Strengthen strategy for controlling infectious diseases, and 3) Improve access to health services for the underprivileged.
 The major forms of JICA's assistance in health sector have been technical cooperation and grant aid.
 JICA's grant aid focuses on improvement of medical facilities and technical cooperation focuses on enhancement of skills, knowledge and expertise of health sector personnel in various segments, from grass-roots health workers to researchers.
 Achievements JICA's financial support to UNICEF for Polio Eradication Program in high risk states started in 1996 and has succeeded in making India polio free.
 In March 2014, the World Health Organisation certified India 'polio-free' after three years of no new case being reported.
 JICA has supported capacity building of Auxiliary Nurse Midwives (ANMs) in remote areas under the National Rural Health Mission (NRHM).
+JICA has assisted in the improvement of medical facilities at key tertiary care hospitals in major